Malcolm in the Middle season 3: Production

 Main cast members Frankie Muniz, Jane Kaczmarek, Bryan Cranston, Christopher Kennedy Masterson, Justin Berfield and Erik Per Sullivan return as Malcolm, Lois, Hal, Francis, Reese and Dewey respectively.
 The season introduces the recurring character Piama Tananahaakna, with Emy Coligado cast in the role.
 It is also the final one to feature Eric Hanson, played by Eric Nenninger.
 The season's parallel plot involving Francis shifts from Marlin Academy to a resort in Alaska.
 The episode "Clip Show", true to its title, serves as a clip show, incorporating footage from previous episodes presented as flashbacks.

 Release

-Broadcast history

-The season premiered on November 11, 2001, on Fox, and ended on May 12, 2002, with a total of 22 episodes.
+The season premiered on the Fox Network in the United States November 11, 2001, and ended on May 12, 2002, with a total of 22 episodes.

-Home media

 The season was released on Region 2 DVD on February 4, 2013, and on Region 4 DVD on September 4, 2013.

 Reception

 Greg Braxton of Los Angeles Times lauded the season premiere for its comedy, particularly Cranston's performance.
 For her performance as Meg in the two-parter "Company Picnic", Susan Sarandon was nominated in the Outstanding Guest Actress in a Comedy Series category, but lost to Cloris Leachman.

 In 2019, Angelo Delos Trinos of Screen Rant criticized the episode "Cynthia's Back" as being outdated.
 He said, "While not the worst of its kind, Cynthia's Back suffers from depicting outdated stereotypes about women being too emotional and casual sexual harassment."